yukijina/yukijina.github.io/_posts/2019-01-31-my_first_cli_project_in_ruby.markdown

 <li>category.rb - class file, assign attribute</li>
 </ul>

-<p>These are minimum files I created at first but I did more class files to define methods from different pages later.</p>
+<p>These are minimum files I created at first but I created more class files to define methods from different pages later.</p>

 <h3>Executable file</h3>
 <code>bin</code> -  This is executable directory.